Cloud Vulnerability DB

 A community-led vulnerabilities database

-Successful exploitation of this vulnerability can lead to remote code execution under the server process's privileges.
-An attacker could execute arbitrary system commands, potentially compromising the integrity, confidentiality, and availability of the affected system (GitHub Advisory).
+Successful exploitation of this vulnerability could lead to remote code execution under the server process's privileges.
+An attacker could execute arbitrary system commands through various Git operations, potentially compromising the system hosting the MCP server.
+The vulnerability was particularly concerning as it could be triggered through indirect prompt injection, such as when reading git logs (GitHub Advisory).

 Source: This report was generated using AI